 As a celiac, it’s important for me to note that this is also a gluten-free recipe.
 However, if you take the short cut of buying banh khot mix from a store, do take a look closely at the ingredients, since they often include wheat flour as well as the usual rice flour mixtures.

-- Banh Khot pan (if you cannot find a banh khot pan at a local Asian grocer, then Amazon sells a Takoyaki pan or an Aebleskiver pan, each of which will do just fine!)
+- Banh Khot pan (if you cannot find a banh khot pan at a local Asian grocer, then Amazon sells a Takoyaki pan or a cast iron Aebleskiver pan, each of which will do just fine!
+If nonstick is your jam, this one is an option)

 Banh Khot Ingredients